+- 1. Graduate from high school

+- 2. Complete these16 core courses:

+- Four years of English;

+- Three years of math (Algebra 1 or higher);

+- Two years of Natural or Physical Science (including one year of lab science if offered by your high school);

+- One extra year of English, Math or Natural or Physical Science;

+- Science;

-- 1. Graduate from high school - 2.
-Complete these 16 core courses: - Four years of English; - Three years of math (algebra 1 or higher); - Two years of natural or physical science (including one year of lab science if offered by your high school); - One extra year of English, math or natural or physical science; - Two years of social science; - Four years of extra core courses (from any category above or foreign language, non-doctrinal religion or philosophy); - 3.
-Earn a minimum required grade point average in your core courses; and - 4.
-Earn a combined SAT or ACT sum score that matches your core course grade point average and test score sliding scale on page 9 (for example, a 2.400 core course grade. point average needs a 860 SAT).
+- Two years of Social Science;

+- Four years of extra core courses (from any category above or foreign language, nondoctrinal religion or philosophy);

+- 3. Earn a minimum required grade point average in your core courses; and

+4. Earn a combined SAT or ACT sum score that matches your core course grade point average and test score sliding scale on page 9 (for example, a 2.400 core course grade. point average needs an 860 SAT).